benchopt/benchopt.github.io/_sources/auto_examples/plot_run_benchmark_python_R.rst

     Save relative_suboptimality_curve plot of objective_value for Simulated[n_features=5000,n_samples=100,rho=0] and Lasso Regression[fit_intercept=False,reg=0.5] as: /home/circleci/project/benchmarks/benchmark_lasso/outputs/3ebdde1738d5255ff1b6b4a7ea598289_objective_value_relative_suboptimality_curve.pdf
     Solver R-PGD did not reach precision 1e-06.
     Save bar_chart plot of objective_value for Simulated[n_features=5000,n_samples=100,rho=0] and Lasso Regression[fit_intercept=False,reg=0.5] as: /home/circleci/project/benchmarks/benchmark_lasso/outputs/3ebdde1738d5255ff1b6b4a7ea598289_objective_value_bar_chart.pdf
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:72: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:78: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:72: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:78: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
     Save boxplot plot of objective_value for Simulated[n_features=5000,n_samples=100,rho=0] and Lasso Regression[fit_intercept=False,reg=0.5] as: /home/circleci/project/benchmarks/benchmark_lasso/outputs/3ebdde1738d5255ff1b6b4a7ea598289_objective_value_boxplot.pdf
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:72: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:78: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:72: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:78: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
     Save boxplot plot of objective_support_size for Simulated[n_features=5000,n_samples=100,rho=0] and Lasso Regression[fit_intercept=False,reg=0.5] as: /home/circleci/project/benchmarks/benchmark_lasso/outputs/3ebdde1738d5255ff1b6b4a7ea598289_objective_support_size_boxplot.pdf
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:72: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:78: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:72: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
+    /home/circleci/project/benchopt/plotting/plot_boxplot.py:78: FutureWarning: DataFrameGroupBy.apply operated on the grouping columns.
+This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
+Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
+      .groupby('idx_rep').apply(
     Save boxplot plot of objective_duality_gap for Simulated[n_features=5000,n_samples=100,rho=0] and Lasso Regression[fit_intercept=False,reg=0.5] as: /home/circleci/project/benchmarks/benchmark_lasso/outputs/3ebdde1738d5255ff1b6b4a7ea598289_objective_duality_gap_boxplot.pdf